Arizona Public Service Co. v. Snead: Opinion of the Court

 The Supreme Court reversed the New Mexico Supreme Court, holding that the New Mexico energy tax was invalid under the Supremacy Clause since it violated 15 U.S.C. § 391.
 The Court noted that the statute was directed specifically at a state tax on generation or transmission of electricity and not on the overall tax burden of electric companies.
 As the New Mexico Electrical Energy Tax on generation ensured locally consumed electricity had no tax burden, it violated that statute.
 The Court stated that Congress, in enacting the ban on these types of state taxes and against the New Mexico tax in particular, had broad authority under the Commerce Clause to regulate interstate commerce, as the Court had held in cases such as Katzenbach v.
 McClung, Heart of Atlanta Motel Inc. v.
 United States, and Wickard v.
 Filburn.

-In a concurring opinion, Justice Rehnquist noted that when 15 U.S.C. § 391 had been discussed by the Senate, it had been stated that the statute had supposedly been drafted to do no more than what the Commerce Clause would accomplish on its own terms.
+In a concurring opinion, Justice Rehnquist with whom Justice White joins, noted that when 15 U.S.C. § 391 had been discussed by the Senate, it had been stated that the statute had supposedly been drafted to do no more than what the Commerce Clause would accomplish on its own terms.
 However, the statute did more than that, and forbids the New Mexico energy tax.